Unidata/tds/docs/src/public/userguide/pages/thredds/FeatureCollectionsRef.md

 2. `rescan`: uses a [cron expression](https://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/tutorial-lesson-06.html){:target="_blank"} to specify when the collection should be re-scanned in a background task, and re-tested to see if it has changed.
    This is called asynchronous updating.
 3. `trigger`: if set to `allow` (default), then external triggering will be allowed.
-   This allows collections to be updated by an external program (or person using a browser) sending an explicit \"trigger\" URL to the server.
+   This allows collections to be updated by an external program (or person using a browser) sending an explicit "trigger" URL to the server.
    This URL is protected by HTTPS, so you must [enable triggers](#external-triggers) for this to work.
    Set this to `false` to disable triggering.
 4. `startup`: `[never | nocheck | testIndexOnly | test | always]` (default _never_).